opsdis/aci-streamer/README.md

 ```
 > Make sure that the sandbox url and authentication is correct.
 Check out Cisco sandboxes on
 > https://devnetsandbox.cisco.com/RM/Topology - "ACI Simulator AlwaysOn"

+# Output
+By default the output is sent to standard out.
+The output kan also be directed to a file using the
+`-output` flag.
+When written to a file aci-streamer use the log4go package to write the output.
+The main reason for this to get file rotation on the output, which is good if aci-streamer is deployed
+with a sidecar in kubernetes, like promtail.

 # Internal metrics
 Internal metrics are exposed in Prometheus exposition format on the endpoint `/metrics`.